qsysd/SPFileExplorerExtension/README.md

 Tested with Windows 10 and Sharepoint 2019.
 Should also work with Sharepoint 2016, because of version 15 of Sharepoint.Client.

-I didn't test it with Sharepoint Online, and I assume it works only with on-premises versions, because it is using CSOM to interact with Sharepoint.
+I didn't test it with Sharepoint Online, and I think it will work with on-premises versions only, because it is using CSOM to interact with Sharepoint.

 Further info on making the installation msi file can be found on this link:  https://www.codeproject.com/Articles/653780/NET-Shell-Extensions-Deploying-SharpShell-Servers